SAML-Toolkits/php-saml/README.md

 **Important** In this option, the x509 certs must be stored at `vendor/onelogin/php-saml/certs` and settings file stored at `vendor/onelogin/php-saml`.

 Your settings are at risk of being deleted when updating packages using `composer update` or similiar commands.
-So is **highly** recommended that instead of use settings files, you pass the settings as an array directly to the constructor (explained later in this document).
+So it is **highly** recommended that instead of using settings files, you pass the settings as an array directly to the constructor (explained later in this document).
 If you do not use this approach your settings are at risk of being deleted when updating packages using `composer update` or similiar commands.

 Compatibility
 -------------